Michael-Lazarus/Michael-Lazarus.github.io/README.md

 - [Git](https://rogerdudler.github.io/git-guide/)

 ## Acknowledgments:
-I would like to thank Chang, Kehinde and Robert (group 15 members) for proof reading my work
+I would like to thank Chang, Kehinde and Robert (group 15 members) for proof reading my work.

 ## FAQs
 * Why is Markdown better than a word processor?